 Home Choice Lincs is designed to make applying for a home as fair as possible by prioritising applicant's needs, rather than it being a first-come, first-served system.

 We use a banding scheme to prioritise applications.
 Banding is based on your needs and whether or not your current accomodation is suitable.
 We are likely to need evidence from you to confirm your accomodation needs.
-This could be proof of your citizenship, a doctor's assessment about your health needs, details of how many children you have or have access to, or supporting statements from an external agency.
+This could be proof of your citizenship, a medical assessment about your health needs, details of how many children you have or have access to, or supporting statements from an external agency.

 Once you've provided us with evidence, your application will be then be assessed depending on your need for a particular type of home.
 You will then be placed into one of four bands - 1 to 4.